Creative Designer Jobs in USA with Visa Sponsorship

 Which visa is better for Creative Designers, H-1B or O-1B?

 The O-1B is worth serious consideration if your work has received tangible recognition, awards, published credits, notable client work, or exhibition history.
 It has no annual cap and no lottery, so there's no randomness in the process.
-The H-1B is more common and accessible without requiring demonstrated distinction, but you have to clear the lottery first.
+The H-1B visa is more common and accessible without requiring demonstrated distinction, but you have to clear the lottery first.

 What industries sponsor Creative Designer visas most often?